halal-beef/twrp_device_nokia_WSP_sprout/README.md

-# For building for the Nokia 2.2 ONLY
+# For building TWRP for the Nokia 2.2 ONLY

 ## Blocking checks